pilotmoon/popclipweb/site/kb/troubleshooting.md

 actions relevant to your current text selection and context.
 Here's a quick
 rundown:

-- **Cut & Paste:** They'll show up when you use PopClip in text-editing zones, like Mail or TextEdit.
+- **Cut & Paste:** They'll show up when you use PopClip in text-editing apps, like Mail or TextEdit.
 Don't expect them when selecting read-only text on webpages.